wazuh/wazuh-documentation/source/deployment-options/docker/upgrading-wazuh-docker.rst

                   - DASHBOARD_USERNAME=kibanaserver
                   - DASHBOARD_PASSWORD=kibanaserver

 #.
-Replace these files with the ones from the v|WAZUH_CURRENT_DOCKER| version of wazuh-docker repository in your own deployment.
+Replace these files with the ones from the v|WAZUH_CURRENT_DOCKER| version of the wazuh-docker repository in your own deployment.

    .. tabs::